Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 What Exactly Is Kratom?

 Kratom, or Mitragyna Speciosa, is a psychoactive substance made from leaves that grow in Indonesia, Malaysia, Papua New Guinea, and Thailand.
 Users typically chew the leaves, ingest capsules filled with ground leaf powder, or make tea to feel the effects.
+In Southeast Asia, people have used the matcha-green substance as a pain reliever and mood-booster since at least the 19th century.

 Is Kratom Legal Near Me?